jwakely/pkg-gcc-latest/index.md

 ## Source code

-The sources for these packages can be found in the Subversion repository (at the revision number above) or in the corresponding directory at [https://gcc.gnu.org/pub/gcc/snapshots/](https://gcc.gnu.org/pub/gcc/snapshots/)
+The sources for these packages can be found in the Git repository (at the revision above) or in the corresponding directory at [https://gcc.gnu.org/pub/gcc/snapshots/](https://gcc.gnu.org/pub/gcc/snapshots/)

 The script to create these packages